-A passionate organic farmer, an ethno-botanist and a plant conservation biologist, with a wealth of experience as a forestry researcher and as a lab researcher at the University of Natal and Agricultural Research Council in South Africa, and with MSc, BSc(hons) and BSc degrees from the University of Kwazulu Natal, diploma from St Mary’s Wantage, Oxfordshire, UK and recipient of awards from the Society of Chemical Industry UK and the Science and Technology Congress, Kenya, she is a great asset to Haller's Farmer Training program.
+Ana is a passionate organic farmer, an ethno-botanist and a plant conservation biologist.
+With her wealth of experience as a forestry researcher and as a lab researcher at the University of Natal and Agricultural Research Council in South Africa, and with MSc, BSc(hons) and BSc degrees from the University of Kwazulu Natal, diploma from St Mary’s Wantage, Oxfordshire, UK and recipient of awards from the Society of Chemical Industry UK and the Science and Technology Congress, Kenya, she is a great asset to Haller's Farmer Training program.

-Michael joined The Haller team in 2008 and has worked in Various Departments with a wide range of experience with community groups in the Outreach including excavations of : Water Pans, Wells and Eco Sanitary Facilities.
+Michael joined The Haller team in 2008 and has worked in various departments gaining a wide range of understanding with community groups in the outreach including excavations of : Water Pans, Wells and Eco Sanitary Facilities.

-Also co-ordinating Farmer Training , Environmental activities and ground Implementation with the grass root Farmers.
+He also co-ordinates the Farmer Training program, environmental activities and ground implementation with the grass root farmers.

-James a graduate from Pwani University, Kenya with a Diploma in Agricultural Education and Extension is a trained teacher and extension officer.
-He joined Haller fraternity in the year 2014 and has been enthusiastic in innovative sustainable farming techniques across our communities.
+James graduated from Pwani University, Kenya with a Diploma in Agricultural Education and Extension and is a trained teacher and extension officer.
+He joined Haller in the year 2014 and has been heavily involved in implementing sustainable farming techniques across our communities.
 James is a firm believer in technology being the way forward and has led to him taking on an active part in the development of the Haller Farmer's App.